IIIF/api/source/auth/2.0/index.md

 This specification distinguishes between two types of resource:

 * __IIIF API resources__: the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages, and the [image information][image30-information] document (info.json) provided by the [IIIF Image API][image-api].
 These resources are typically loaded directly by JavaScript using the `fetch` API or `XMLHttpRequest` interface.
-* __Content resources__: images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation Pages and other IIIF API resources.
+* __Access-controlled resources__: images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation Pages and other IIIF API resources.
 This includes image responses (e.g., tiles for deep zoom) from the [IIIF Image API][image-api].
 These resources are typically loaded indirectly via browser interpretation of HTML elements.

 This specification uses the following terms: